 Every effort will be made to consider a student's financial situation and insurance coverage in making referrals for treatment or evaluation.
-Students who may need additional financial assistance or other consideration in meeting the requirements should contact the vice president for student life.
+Students who may need additional financial assistance or other consideration in meeting the requirements may contact the Student Care Team at studentcareteam@pepperdine.edu.